-Ref Senior Management Role Allocation Holder and Function Responsibilities SMF 1 Chief Executive Function Chief Executive Function Julian Webb who is a Board Director & Head of Business, responsible for the day-to-day running of the business and staff conduct.
+Ref Senior Management Role Allocation Holder and Responsibilities Function SMF 1 Chief Executive Function Chief Executive Function Julian Webb who is a Board Director & Head of Business, responsible for the day-to-day running of the business and staff conduct.
 SMF 2 Chief Finance Function UK Chief Finance Function Stephen Maher who is responsible for the management of financial resources, the production and reporting of financial statements and the identification and management of risks associated with climate change.
-SMF 3 Executive Director Executive Director Stephen Maher SMF 3 Executive Director Executive Director Tony Lanser SMF 3 Executive Director Executive Director Marianne Jaekel SMF 4 Chief Risk Function Chief Risk Function Susanna Wooders who is responsible for firm- wide risk management and the performance of the ORSA.
-SMF 5 Head of Internal Audit Head of Internal Audit Rachel Fittall who is responsible for the management of the Internal Audit function SMF 9 Chairman Chairman David Huntley who is an independent Non- Executive Director responsible for chairing the Board.
-SMF 11 Chair of Audit Committee Chair of Audit Committee Wendy Mayall who is an Independent Non- Executive Director.
-SMF 14 Senior Independent Director Independent Director Wendy Mayall SMF 16 Compliance Oversight Business Compliance Director Edward Harley who is responsible for the oversight of the firm's compliance with its obligations under the regulatory system in which the FCA and PRA have responsibility SMF 17 Money Laundering Reporting UK MLRO Andrew Bradley who is responsible for the overall management and reporting of financial crime matters.
+SMF 3 Executive Director Executive Director Stephen Maher SMF 3 Executive Director Executive Director Anthony Lanser SMF 3 Executive Director Executive Director Marianne Jaekel SMF 4 Chief Risk Function Chief Risk Function Susanna Wooders who is responsible for firm-wide risk management and the performance of the ORSA.
+SMF 5 Head of Internal Audit Head of Internal Audit Rachel Fittall who is responsible for the management of the Internal Audit function SMF 9 Chairman Chairman David Huntley who is an independent Non-Executive Director responsible for chairing the Board.
+SMF 11 Chair of Audit Committee Chair of Audit Committee Wendy Mayall who is an Independent Non-Executive Director.
+SMF 14 Senior Independent Director Independent Director Wendy Mayall SMF 16 Compliance Oversight Business Compliance Director Edward Hiller who is responsible for the oversight of the firm's compliance with its obligations under the regulatory system in which the FCA and PRA have responsibility.
+SMF 17 Money Laundering Reporting UK MLRO Edward Harley who is responsible for the overall management and reporting of financial crime matters on temporary basis pending the approval of the application for a new MLRO SMF17.
 SMF 20 Chief Actuarial Function Chief Actuary Oliver Gillespie of Milliman LLP who is responsible for the actuarial services provided.